Government of Portland, Oregon: Transportation

+While parking enforcement is typically managed by the police department, it is managed under transportation department (PBOT) in Portland.

 Education

 Portland Public Schools operates more than 81 schools and is one of the largest pre-kindergarten through high school districts in the state.
 As of 2022, Portland also provides tax-payer funded universal preschool, after voters approved a city measure in 2020.

-Housing, camping and homelessness

-The city runs a number of bureaus focused on housing, development, and programs to address homelessness.
-The Portland Housing Bureau manages programs aimed at increasing affordable housing.